developer-hla/kysely-mssql/README.md

 // - No pagination helper
 // - No stored procedure helper
 // - No transaction composition helper
+// - No query hints helper
+// - No cross-database join helper
 ```

 ### With This Package